yogeshbdeshpande/draft-deshpande-rats-discovery/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Remote Attestation Entity Discovery

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Remote Attestation Entity Discovery".

 * [Editor's Copy](https://yogeshbdeshpande.github.io/draft-deshpande-rats-discovery/#go.draft-deshpande-rats-discovery.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-deshpande-rats-discovery)